 France has several cultural cooperation bodies:

-- the Leopold Sedar Senghor “Maison de la Francophonie” in Bata (continental part of the country), put at France’s disposal free of charge by President Obiang, which aims to develop educational and cultural activities in French.
+- The Leopold Sedar Senghor “Maison de la Francophonie” in Bata (continental part of the country), put at France’s disposal free of charge by Equatorial Guinea’s authorities, which aims to develop educational and cultural activities in French.
 It hosts in its walls the École Française de Bata and the National Association of French Teachers (ANPFGE);

 - The Lycée Français Le Concorde in Malabo approved by the AEFE.

 France is cooperating with Equatorial Guinea on matters of defence with the aim of facilitating Equatorial Guinea’s participation in the military and security bodies of the Economic Community of Central African States (ECCAS).
-As regards defence, in addition to the training offered to Equatorial Guinea’s officers within French schools and French-supported regional schools on the African continent, a regional naval academy was opened in Bata in 2010 (requested and funded by the government of Equatorial Guinea).
-At the new naval academy in Tica, inaugurated in July 2019 by the Equatorial Guinean Head of State, in presence of the Minister of State, Jean-Baptiste Lemoyne.
+In addition to the training offered to Equatorial Guinea’s officers within French schools and French-supported regional schools on the African continent, a regional naval academy was open in Bata in 2010 (funded by the government of Equatorial Guinea).
+This school moved to the naval academy in Tica, inaugurated in July 2019 by the Equatorial Guinean Head of State, in presence of the Minister of State, Jean-Baptiste Lemoyne.
 Courses are given by Equatorial Guinean military officers, with the support of French cooperation officers, and help train navy officers from a dozen African countries.
 This project is part of the “Yaoundé architecture” framework, which aims to improve maritime security in the Gulf of Guinea.